‘The week before we headed to Barca, one of my friends posted photos of the Monjuic fountain light show on facebook and I instantly knew I had to go…‘

-Despite having travelled to the city before, I had no idea they had any sights in the Water-Related Magic category and made it my mission to seek this out this fountain and see if it looked as good in person as it did on social media.
+Despite visiting Barca before, I had no idea it had any sights in the Water-Related Magic category.
+Therefore, I made it my mission to seek out the Monjuic fountain to see if was as impressive in person.

-The fountain and castle close by are easily accessible (as it the hilltop overlook) by hopping the metro to Parallel on the L3 green line.
-The light show runs Thursday through Sunday nights during high season and operates reduced hours during the shoulder months.
-The entire show runs for 30 minutes and is free of charge.
+The fountain and Castle close by are easily accessible (as is the nearby hilltop overlook) from the Parallel metro station on the L3 line.
+The Monjuic light show runs Thursday through Sunday nights during in summer and operates reduced hours off season.
+The show runs for 30 minutes and is free of charge.

 We hit up the first show of the weekend on a Thursday night at 9:30pm.
-We arrived at the fountain an hour early and it was already busy with people trying to find the perfect spot for viewing.
-It fills up *really* quickly, so arrive in good time if you want a front row seat.
-We staked a claim right at the barriers surrounding the main fountain and, although you might have a bit of a wait until the show starts, the view you’ll be afforded when the show kicks off is well worth the wait.
-There are tiered seating areas at the rear of the fountain by the Castle, but these fill up even quicker and, while offering a prime view from an elevated position, I was keen to be closer to the fountain.
-Also: I’m not the biggest fan of crowded places, so i need a vantage point where I can make a quick getaway once it’s all over.
-I don’t like wading through masses of people when I’m heading for my post match wine.
+We arrived at Monjuic fountain an hour early and it was teeming with people trying to find the perfect spot.
+It fills up *really* quickly, so arrive in good time if you want front row.
+We staked a claim at the barriers surrounding the main fountain and, despite the hanging around, the view is worth the wait.
+There are tiered seating areas at the rear of the fountain by the Castle, but these fill up even quicker.
+While offering a prime view from an elevated position, I was keen to be closer to the fountain.
+Also: I’m not the biggest fan of crowded places, so I need a vantage point with quick-getaway potential.

-‘It’s difficult to describe just how fantastic the spectacle is when the water starts to shoot from the massive fountain and is lit up in a rainbow of colours to a brilliantly themed play list in the background’
+‘It’s difficult to describe just how fantastic it is when the water starts shooting and a rainbow of colours lights up the night sky…’

-Once the show gets underway you can, as I did, pretend you’re Monserrat Caballais, and rock out with Freddie Mercury to the star track of the show, which is obviously ‘Barcelona’.
-What else could it be??
-You will not be disappointment unless, of course, you were there on the same night as me and had to listen to my singing along.
-If so, I’d like to take this opportunity to apologise profusely #sorrynotsorry.
-The full 30 minute long show is sensational and, given it’s free, makes it even more enjoyable.
-If you have some time in the city, it really is a must-see and I wouldn’t hesitate to go back and see it again.
+Once the show gets underway you can pretend you’re Monserrat Caballais and rock out with Freddie Mercury to ‘Barcelona‘.
+You won’t disappointed unless you were there on the same night as me and had to listen to my singing.
+If so, I’d like to take this opportunity to apologise.
+The show is sensational and the fact that it’s free makes it even more enjoyable.
+If you have some time in the city, it really is a must-see.